flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ### Mandarine Bot

-#### Installing the Mandarine Bot backend service and Mandarine Web Site in Azure:
+#### Installing the Mandarine backend associated with Mandarine Bot and Mandarine Web Site in Azure:

+The current Mandarine Web Site is hosted in Ubuntu virtual machines running Apache/PHP .
+The Mandarine Web Site will be extended to:
+- support a Web Chat control with the Mandarine Bot,
+- support a link to add the Mandarine Bot to your Skype contacts.

-In order to activate the Mandarine Bot Services, you need to install the Azure Bot backend with all the services associated.
+In order to activate the Mandarine Bot Service, you need first to register your bot on Bot Framework Web Site https://dev.botframework.com/ and then install the Azure Bot backend with all the services associated.
 You can either use the Azure Portal to deploy manually all the Azure Services:

 https://portal.azure.com